nterreri/thesis/report/chapter3.md

 The rest of the requirements were mostly decided by the author and project supervisor on the basis of what would be most useful to investigate from a technical point of view looking at the future of the project.
-Objectives were decided on a weekly basis, in line with agile methodology (Table 3.1).
+Objectives were decided on a weekly basis, in line with agile methodology.
+Table 3.1 lists the requirements gathered according to the MoSCoW method.

 ## Use Cases